 HOW FAST ARE YOU WILLING TO BE?

-With 707 horses, 200 won’t be hangin’ around for long.
+With 707 horses, they won’t be hangin’ around for long.
 Invest some of your hard-earned beer money into a future legend.
 Or forever hold your boys, Fred.